Efficient Scene Modeling via Structure-Aware and Region-Prioritized 3D Gaussians: Experiments

 \section{Experiments}

-We first present experimental setup, and then assess Mini-Splatting2 in terms of rendering quality and resource consumption.
-We further show the potential our algorithm for point cloud reconstruction, and conduct ablation on the proposed algorithm.
-Finally, we discuss the limitation and the corresponding improvement in future work.
+We begin by presenting our carefully designed models, and then detail the experimental setup, followed by an evaluation in terms of rendering quality and resource consumption.
+In addition, we demonstrate the capability of our algorithm for point cloud reconstruction and conduct ablation studies to assess the effectiveness of the proposed components.